mrpeerat/mrpeerat.github.io/_pages/about.md

 News
 ======
-1. This fall, I will be intern at Amazon, Cambridge, GBR.
+1. This fall, I will intern at Amazon, Cambridge, GBR.
 1. [CL-ReLKT](https://openreview.net/pdf?id=SGfeUGXMBZc) accepted at Finding of NAACL 2022
 2. [Thai Nested NER](https://aclanthology.org/2022.findings-acl.116/) accepted at Finding of ACL 2022